omar-araboghli/pandemie/README.md

 in this [page](https://gitlab.com/omar.araboghli/pandemie/-/wikis/Theoretical-Overview/Introdcution)!

 ## Technical Documentation
-A detailed description of the technichal documentation could be find for the [Backend](https://gitlab.com/omar.araboghli/pandemie/-/wikis/Technical-Documentation/Backend) as well as for the [Frontend](https://gitlab.com/omar.araboghli/pandemie/-/wikis/Technical-Documentation/Frontend).
+A detailed description of the technichal documentation could be found for the [Backend](https://gitlab.com/omar.araboghli/pandemie/-/wikis/Technical-Documentation/Backend) as well as for the [Frontend](https://gitlab.com/omar.araboghli/pandemie/-/wikis/Technical-Documentation/Frontend).